-APEX Mergers & Acquisitions business broker works closely with financial analysts, accountants and other advisors to generate expert valuations for private middle market companies.
-An APEX Mergers & Acquisitions professional business valuation is exhaustive in detail and comprehensive in coverage, presenting financial, marketing, intellectual property, and other pertinent data to give a clear, concise valuation picture.
+APEX Mergers & Acquisitions business broker works closely with financial analysts, accountants, and other advisors to generate expert valuations for private middle-market companies.
+A business valuation is exhaustive in detail and comprehensive in coverage, presenting financial, marketing, intellectual property, and other pertinent data to give a clear, concise valuation picture.

 Why Business Valuation?

 The business valuation (or business appraisal) can be used for many reasons.
-There are typically very specific legal or tax related reasons.
-Professional buyers, be they companies, Private Equity Groups, or Private Investment Groups have their own methods to determine values that work for their specific situation.
-APEX Mergers & Acquisitions business brokers understand those methods and use very similar analysis to help you understand how your company is viewed in the marketplace.
+There are typically very specific legal or tax-related reasons.
+Professional buyers, be the companies, Private Equity Groups, or Private Investment Groups have their own methods to determine values that work for their specific situation.
+APEX Mergers & Acquisitions business brokers understand those methods and use a very similar analysis to help you understand how your company is viewed in the marketplace.

-When a formal valuation is required, APEX Business Brokers and Mergers & Acquisitions can assist with obtaining an unbiased, independent third party valuation of your company.
+When a formal valuation is required, APEX can assist with obtaining an unbiased, independent third party valuation of your company.
 Some instances you may need a formal valuation include:

 - Business Sale